 Good morning, what time does the museum open?

-Many simple Spanish phrases for travel are built with the verbs querer, gustar and poder, which we use to make requests.
+Many simple Spanish travel phrases are built with the verbs querer, gustar and poder, which we use to make requests.
 These are the most common forms that you’ll need:

 - Quiero… – I want…